- The cat pounced on it and took the meat to the back of the bar, under a pool table with a scarred, green felt surface.

 - Intensely intimate couplings, ballistic kicks, feral pounces and feisty rolling hips raise the energy level in his Philadelphia rehearsal studio into the red zone.

 Late Middle English (as a noun denoting a tool for stamping or punching): origin obscure, perhaps from puncheon1.
-A noun sense 'claw, talon' arose in the late 15th century, which gave rise to the verb (late 17th century).
+The noun sense 'a bird's claw' arose in the late 15th century and gave rise to the verb (late 17th century).